SamiraLashkari/CloudVolume_multibeam/README.md

   To reset or start over, use the following options:

   - **Empty Result**: Clears all clusters from the result.

   - **Convert All to Pointcloud**: Merges all points back into a single point cloud, allowing you to start the clustering process from the beginning.

-## Part 5: Volume calculation (yellow)
+## Volume calculation (yellow)

 **Interpolation**:
-    - Estimate points between known data points in point cloud of each volume (you can choose any cluster to process the rest).
+- Estimate points between known data points in point cloud of each volume to fill the gap between pings (you can choose any cluster to process the rest)

 **Voxelization**:
-    - Convert point cloud to voxel grid.
+- Convert point cloud to voxel grid
-    - Define thresholds for voxelization.
+- Define the size of voxel
-    - Set upper and lower thresholds for weighted voxelization.
+- Set upper and lower thresholds for weighted voxelization (the default value for upper and lower threshold is d10 and d25 for number of points)
-    - Calculate voxel weights based on point counts.
-    - at the moment the

-**Calculate Result Volume**:
-    - Add cluster volumes to total volume.
+- Calculate the volume without and with weighted voxelization

 ## Part 6: Saving results (bright green)

+In this section, you can select clusters to save by checking the box next to each cluster and then clicking the **Add Chosen Cluster** button.
+Once selected, the clusters will be added to the list in the bottom-left corner, with their volumes calculated using both methods mentioned before.

+You can remove the last cluster from the list by clicking the **Remove Last Cluster** button.

+When all desired clusters are in the list, click **Save Clusters and Volume**.
+This action will save:

+- A `.csv` file containing all volume information for the selected clusters.
+- Individual clusters as `.pcd` files (point cloud format).

+This process ensures both the volume data and cluster geometries are preserved for further analysis.